APPLEs: Action Plan Projects for Learning Excellence

 What are the required activities for team members?

-- Each person submits their own contract (returned by email) to Gabe Winer (I’ll send them by email when your project is accepted)
+- Each person submits their own time sheet (returned via campus mail) to Heather Dodge (I’ll give them to your project leader when your project is accepted)

 - Meet at least 4 times over the year to complete all parts of the project together: